 3. JivoChat – Apps for Every Device

-JivoChat is a fully international live chat software, which has its roots in Russia.
-Almost 300,000 websites use it currently.
+JivoChat is a fully international live chat software and almost 300,000 websites use it currently.
 Their whole appearance is very modern, with a clean and easy-to-navigate chat console.
 There’s a mobile app for iOS and Android as well as desktop apps for Windows and Mac.

 JivoChat’s feature list is one of the most extensive we’ve come across.
 These include a built-in CRM, desktop and browser apps (in addition to their web-based app), automations (‘targeted chats’), one-click calling, email integration, and internal team chats.

-For an extra cost, you can also add-on a WhatsApp integration, callback feature, and even a business phone line.
+For an extra cost, you can also add real-time visitor monitoring, a callback feature, and even a business phone line.
 Chatbots are available through third-party integrations.

 JivoChat also works well if you have a multilingual site – the chat widget can be offered in up to 25 languages, and there’s even a way to enable automatic translations via Google Translate.